 The work is copyrighted.
 It may be used by individuals if for no financial benefit, on the understanding that due credit on any photocopying etc. is given to me or my contributors and this website.
 These notes go back many years – so much time has been invested in them.
-Some bibliographical internet acknowledgements may no longer be accessible – also, I am aware that my acknowledgement of sources is a touch erratic: many apologies if this applies to your work and please advise me of errors or omissions.
+Some bibliographical internet acknowledgements may no longer be accessible and links become obsolete.
+My acknowledgement of sources is a touch erratic: many apologies if this applies to your work and please advise me of errors or omissions.
 Bibliographical acknowledgements will appear on a main page and/or a sub-page.

 You are free: